 Bruno Verdini is executive director of the MIT-Harvard Mexico Negotiation Program and a lecturer in urban planning and negotiation at MIT.
 He teaches The Art and Science of Negotiation, one of MIT’s highest ranked and most popular electives (with over 500 students from 20 different departments pre-registering per year), and leads training and consulting work for governments, firms, and international organizations around the world.
 The research underpinning his new book with MIT Press, Winning Together: The Natural Resource Negotiation Playbook, was the winner of Harvard Law School’s Award for best research paper of the year in negotiation, mediation, decision-making, and dispute resolution.
-He talked with MITEI following a recent seminar in which he discussed his research and shared expertise on negotiating for mutual gains.
+He spoke with Emily Dahl, MITEI Director of Communications, following a recent seminar in which he discussed his research and shared expertise on negotiating for mutual gains.

 Q. What drew you to study negotiation, and has your interest always been in conflict resolution, or did that evolve over time?